This poem is dedicated to, and written in remembrance of, the unknown

 Bill’s son got control, and then showed Dan the door.

-a teacher and worked in a school
+trained as a teacher and worked in a school

 ‘til arrested and outed and sacked under rule